*This article has been updated since it was originally published in 2009*

 • Having said that, do try to include different possible schema on the cards so you don't drive users to a certain type of schema e.g. task based, audience based, topic based.
 Mix up tasks, user groups and topics in the content objects, and change the order so you don't lead users.
 For example:

-• Get a quote for compulsory third party insurance – QLD Residents
+Get a quote for car insurance – QLD Residents

-• Keep tasks short - no more than a brief sentence
+• Keep cards short - no more than a brief sentence.

-• Don't provide too many tasks as it overwhelms users - if you have a large number of content objects – limit to around 50-60 tasks and give to users in two batches:
+• Don't provide too many cards as it overwhelms users - if you have a large number of content items, limit to around 50-60 tasks and give to users in two batches:

 We discuss the results and explain this is what they are going to do for the session but with content from the client's internet site.
 This is a fun ice breaker activity that only takes a couple of minutes and also helps communicate what you want them to do.